geodav-tech/geodav-site/geodav.site.md

 who we are

-geodav.tech is a software development agency specialized in creating web pages and mobile applications to help your business make faster and more informed decisions.
+geodav.tech is a software development agency specialized in creating web pages and mobile applications to help you make faster and more informed decisions.
 Based in Grand Junction, Colorado, we have over 10 years of experience providing quality software solutions around the United States.

 let's talk (secondary)